 The University of Illinois is a treasure for our State and its people.
 But it is a dynamic treasure, not a museum treasure.
 It is dynamic because of the transforming power of education in people's lives.
-Today, in the face of new technologies and the forces of globalization, a quality education has never been more important in enabling people to achieve their dreams.
-We see the growing divide between people with a good education people who have bright prospects for their lives and people who lack a good education and, as a result, face tough times which are likely only to get worse.
-The University of Illinois is a dynamic treasure because knowledge the original, cutting edge knowledge that comes from research is the true capital of the new economy.
+Today, in the face of new technologies and the as a valuable member of the U of I Compact, must continue to provide State funding for the University of Illinois. forces of globalization, a quality education has never been more important in enabling people to achieve their dreams.
+We see the growing divide between people with a good education-people who have bright prospects for their lives-and people who lack a good education and, as a result, face tough times which are likely only to get worse.
+The University of Illinois is a dynamic treasure because knowledge-the original, cutting edge knowledge that comes from research-is the true capital of the new economy.
 Land and natural resources still matter in a state's endowment.
 But educated people and knowledge that creates industries to put those people to work matter more.
 The University of Illinois is a research powerhouse.